 Me time – The most important thing you can do for your mental health is to be kind to yourself.
 Acknowledge you can’t always control everything that is happening around you and you are trying your best and that is good enough!!

-I hope my little tips help you out in some way or another and fingers crossed we will all be back to “normal” soon.
+Protecting your mental health while working from home is so important so, I hope my little tips help you out in some way or another and fingers crossed we will all be back to “normal” soon.

 Author: Ciara Murphy, Technical Recruiter, Aspira